-The School District received financial assistance from federal and State agencies in the form of grants.
-The expenditure of funds received under these programs generally requires compliance with terms and conditions specified in the grant agreements and is subject to audit by the grantor agencies.
+The School District received financial assistance from federal and state agencies in the form of grants.
+The expenditure of funds received under these programs generally requires compliance with terms and conditions specified in the grant agreements and are subject to audit by the grantor agencies.
 Any disallowed claims resulting from such audits could become a liability of the general fund or other applicable funds.
-However, in the opinion of management, the effect of any such disallowed claims on the overall financial position of the School District at June 30, 2018, if applicable, cannot be determined at this time.
+However, in the opinion of management, any such disallowed claims will not have a material adverse effect on the overall financial position of the District at June 30, 2019.